Regulatory actions for Nov. 25, 2025

 Nov.
 25, 2025

-Regulatory snapshots, including drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations in Asia-Pacific: Celltrion, Henlius, Obi Pharma.
+Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Biocomposites, Bracco Diagnostics, Collagen Matrix, Ischemaview, Rapidai, Regenity.

 Briefs